hmonline/hdgit/readme.txt

-Git is a old version control system.
+Git is a new version control system.
 Git is free software.